DFMailbox/go-client/docs/UpdateInstance409Response.md

 ### NewUpdateInstance409Response

-`func NewUpdateInstance409Response(type_ interface{}, title interface{}, status int32, detail string, plotId int32, publicKey string, instanceKey string, ) *UpdateInstance409Response`
+`func NewUpdateInstance409Response(type_ interface{}, title interface{}, status int32, detail string, publicKey string, instanceKey string, ) *UpdateInstance409Response`

 NewUpdateInstance409Response instantiates a new UpdateInstance409Response object
 This constructor will assign default values to properties that have it defined,